FocusOnFoundationsNonprofit/floodlamp-archive-wip/guides/test-validation/FloodLAMP Test Validation Guide v1.0.md

 If the initial test is inconclusive, then one of the following should be performed:
 1) repeat the Colorimetric LAMP Amplification Reaction on the inactivated sample.
 If the repeat test has a positive result then the final interpretation of the test is positive.
 If the repeat test has a negative or another inconclusive result, then the final interpretation is inconclusive.
-2) follow-up test the inactivated sample with the FloodLAMP EasyPCRTM COVID-19 Test or another high sensitivity EUA authorized test that comprises the same inactivation protocol.
+2) follow-up test the inactivated sample with the FloodLAMP EasyPCR(TM) COVID-19 Test or another high sensitivity EUA authorized test that comprises the same inactivation protocol.
 The final interpretation is the result of the follow-up test.

 If the final interpretation of the test result is inconclusive, then "Inconclusive" should be reported and retesting of the individual is recommended.